syntasso/kratix-docs/docs/main/05-reference/02-clusters/01-clusters.md

 id: intro
 ---

-The Kratix Cluster Resource is the representation of a system where workloads can be scheduled to, which are usually Kubernetes clusters.
+The Kratix Cluster Custom Resource Definition (CRD) is the representation of a system where workloads can be scheduled to.
+These can be Kubernetes clusters or any other infrastructure that can be deployed to using GitOps.
 See below for the API documentation:

 ```yaml